Leinad677YT/MC-multiplayer_template/pack_manager/data/l.user/function/team/_README.md

 ## Serverside
 > [!TIP]
-> I recommend you to just use the scores until I boil at 1000 degrees kelvin these spaghettis to see if they get better
+> I recommend you to just use the scores until I boil at 1000 kelvin these spaghettis to see if they get better

 ## Player individual team